Leody Taveras Player Props: Rangers vs. Angels

-The Texas Rangers, including Leody Taveras and his .618 slugging percentage over his past 10 games, battle starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Leody Taveras (.559 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 8:05 PM ET.

-He had three hits (going 3-for-5 with a double) in his last game against the Angels.

 Leody Taveras Game Info & Props vs. the Angels